dashinja/code-smells-101/README.md

 compose | extract | delegate
 - your x is large
 - oop abuser(wrong interface request to others)
-- change preventers(too many change on behavior)
+- change preventers(too many change applied behavior or same class)
 - request for others( responsibity)
 - if request if more than 50% of time, extract class otherwise delegate